mateuszbrycki/khubbi/adr/2-commands-queries-no-models.md

 Any external entities communicate with the application domain using ports.
 To perform any action ports need to take action's parameters.

-In the application, input ports (`com.bookkeeper.app.application.port.in`) accept either commands (action modifying state) or queries (no modification).
+In the application, input ports (`com.khubbi.app.application.port.in`) accept either commands (action modifying state) or queries (no modification).

 ## Options